 Recent Idaho legislation has considerably opened wolf hunting opportunities in our area through the use of “expanded hunting methods”.
 We encourage hunters to purchase a Wolf Tag for every hunt we conduct just in case a shot opportunity presents itself.
-Dedicated wolf hunts take place November – March primarily over snow using snowmobiles, tracked ATVs or Side-by-sides, and 4×4 vehicles.
+Dedicated wolf hunts take place November – December primarily over snow using snowmobiles, tracked ATVs or Side-by-sides, and 4×4 vehicles.
 Our hunts take place on a combination of public and private property using electronic calls and other expanded hunting methods.

 Expanded hunting methods allowed per IDFG: